walmartlabs/concord-website/docs/processes-v1/flows.md

 ### Throwing Errors

-The `throw` step can be used to throw a new `RuntimeException` wit hthe supplied message anywhere in a flow including in `error` sections and in [conditional expressions](#conditional-expressions) such as if-then or switch-case.
+The `throw` step can be used to throw a new `RuntimeException` with the supplied message anywhere in a flow including in `error` sections and in
+[conditional expressions](#conditional-expressions) such as if-then or switch-case.